LorenzoNgonya/AiCore_git/README.md

 ## Milestone 3.4 What happens if the letter is NOT in word
 ---
 - In this task I had to define what happens if the guess is not in the word you are trying to guess:
-    -Step 1.
-In the check_guess method, I created an *else* statement.
+    -In the check_guess method, I created an *else* statement.
 Within the else block:
         - I reduced the `num_lives' by 1.
         - Then I wrote code to print "Sorry, {letter} is not in the word."
         - and again wrote code to print another message saying "You have {num_lives} lives left."
 By using the *{}* in this code allows me to format string and print the value of num_lives.